 After graduating from the University of Wales, Bangor with a degree in Psychology, Rachel worked as a Learning Support Assistant and Holiday Club Coordinator before completing her PGCE in 2004.

 Rachel began her teaching career in a specialist secondary school provision for children with severe and profound learning difficulties, including social and emotional difficulties and autism.
 She later went out to take up a post with Buckinghamshire County Council as an Assistant Educational Psychologist before completing a Doctorate in Educational Psychology with the Institute of Education in London, working within the Camden Borough and Hertfordshire Educational Psychology Service.

-Rachel currently works as an Educational Psychologist for the Witherslack Group of schools within an integrated therapeutic community supporting young people who have experienced developmental trauma.
+Rachel currently works as an Educational Psychologist for Gateshead LA, the Witherslack Group of schools within an integrated therapeutic community supporting young people who have experienced developmental trauma.
 She also works in an independent capacity.

 Dann, R (2011), Secondary transition experiences for pupils with Autistic Spectrum Conditions (ASCs).
 Educational Psychology in Practice, Volume 27, Number 3 , pp. 293-312(20)